 SHORT-TERM ACTIONS IN RESPONSE TO 2017 FIRES

-- An urgency ordinance allowing for temporary housing.
-This includes temporary occupancy of recreational vehicles, guest rooms, guest houses, and pool houses as temporary housing for persons displaced by the fires.
-The ordinance also allows legal vacation rental to be uses as long-term rentals for more than one year without losing their vacation rental status.
-These measures will expire on December 31, 2018 unless extended by the City Council.
+- Temporary Housing - This includes temporary occupancy of recreational vehicles, guest rooms, guest houses, and pool houses as temporary housing for persons displaced by the fires.
+The ordinance also allows legal vacation rental to be use as long-term rentals for more than one year without losing their vacation rental status.
+These measures will expire on December 31, 2019 unless extended by the City Council.

-- A resolution directing code enforcement staff to monitor rental listings for potential rent gouging and refer cases as appropriate to the County District Attorney for further review and enforcement.
+- Rent Gouging – Continue to take complaints on potential rent gouging and refer cases as appropriate to the County District Attorney for further review and enforcement.
+The Governor has extended the protections against price gouging to May 2019.

-- A resolution establishing an Accessory Dwelling Unit Fee Waiver Program to encourage the construction of Accessory Dwelling Units.
+- Fee Waiver for Accessory Dwelling Units – A program establishing an Accessory Dwelling Unit Fee Waiver Program to encourage the construction of Accessory Dwelling Units.
 Fee waivers are limited to one per residence and capped at $5,000.
-The program will terminate on December 31, 2018, unless extended by the City Council.
+There is $30,000 available for this program as one-time funding.
+The program will terminate on June 30, 2019, unless extended by the City Council.